 The Colorado Constitution provides strong protections for minority voters in redistricting—stronger than under the federal Voting Rights Act.

-However, the staff-proposed congressional redistricting plan would splinter Latino voters across three safe Republican congressional districts, increasing the likelihood that their preferred candidate would be defeated, according to an analysis by CLC’s predictive map measuring tool, PlanScore.org.
+However, the staff-proposed congressional redistricting plan would splinter Latino voters across three different congressional districts in which their electoral influence is diluted, increasing the likelihood that their preferred candidate would be defeated, according to an analysis by CLC’s predictive map measuring tool, PlanScore.org.

 The district with the largest Latino population in the staff-proposed plan also has the strongest white bloc of voting in opposition to the Latino-preferred candidate of any area of the state.
 The Latino-preferred candidate is predicted to have less than a 1% chance of winning that district.